 Horsehair worms spend the winter in the water.
 They mate in the spring, and the eggs hatch about three weeks to one month later.

-Shrimps get horsehair worms when they eat a worm cyst somehow.
-There are several ways that horsehair worms encyst themselves to enter into a suitable host.
+Shrimps get worms when they eat a worm cyst somehow.
+There are several ways that worms encyst themselves to enter into a suitable host.

 - Another species of horsehair worms stay in the larvae stage until a water-inhabiting insect (mayflies, mosquitoes, and chironomids) ingest the larvae.
-Then it encysts inside the host’s body cavity.
+Then it encysts inside the shrimp’s body cavity.

 - The cyst remains in this initial host until the host develops into an adult.
 If a suitable host insect (such as crickets, mantids, carabids, and shrimps) ingest the adult, the worm emerges from the cyst and develops in the secondary host’s body.